chrisdone-archive/intero/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual behavior

 What actually happened.
 Include any https://gist.github.com/ links of output logs.
 Don't fill the issue description with output. :+1+

+### Workarounds

+Feel free to include any workarounds that might help other people until the issue is fixed.